This post may contain affiliate links. Please read our disclosure policy.

 Sweet potatoes are so much fun to use as they pair well with both sweet and savory ingredients.
 I am choosing sweet ones for this smoothie and am pairing my sweet potato with almond milk, mango, cinnamon and nutmeg.

-More Autumn Smoothie Recipes
+More Thanksgiving Smoothie Recipes

 I try to eat as seasonally as I can.
 Fall is an easy time to do this with a wide variety of fun and delicious produce to choose from.
 Here are a few of my favorite smoothies to blend this season: